udhaybegyall/batch-deletion-node-version/readme.md

 *This will delete all file's with extension as .md from given directory📂 and it's subdirectories🗃.*

 ##  🗜️Changelog

- - [x] Supports walk through subdirectories.
+- [x] Performance issue --fixed
- - [x] No need to add dot while specifying filetype.
- - ###	Next Version
-	 -  [ ] Flag to show directory tree of located files with matching filetypes.
+- [x] Flag to show directory tree of located files with matching filetypes.

 ### Previous version
+- Supports walk through subdirectories.
+- No need to add dot while specifying filetype.
 - command change from batch_delete to batch-delete
 - some other small changes